01-edu/public/docs/database-structure.md

 ### event

 An event anchors an objects into time.
-> Note: Some `object attributes` are related to time, but they express time only in relative terms to the beginning of the event.
+> Note: Some [object attributes](attributes.md) are related to time, but they express time only in relative terms to the beginning of the event.
 > Also, live edits (i.e., editing an event while is ongoing) it's not supported.
 The changes will only take effect after reloading the page.

 Columns:
 - id
 - createdAt: The timestamp of the creation of the event.
-- endAt: The timestamp with the time the event finishes at.
+- endAt: The timestamp for the end of the event.
 - registrationId: The registration to the event.
 - objectId: The object that is used to generate the event.
 - parentId: The parent id of the event is based on.
 - status: Confirmation that the event finished correctly (NULL or done for now).
 - path: The path of the event (the relative url of the event).
 - campus: The campus that contains the event.
-- code: Only used to unlock the exams.
+- code: Used to unlock the exams.

 ### event_user

 This table links users and events.
-Many users can be in many events.
+A user can be in many events and an events have many users.

 Columns:
 - id